Lysiosepalum involucratum: Taxonomy

+Distribution and habitat

+This species of lysiosepalum usually grows in sandy and gravelly soils in the heath and woodland between Chiddarcooping, the Pallinup River and Gnowangerup in the Avon Wheatbelt, Esperance Plains and Mallee bioregions in the south-west of Western Australia.

+Conservation status

+Lysiosepalum involucratum is listed as "not threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions.

 Cultivation

-The species prefers a sunny or partially shaded position in well-drained soil.
+This species prefers a sunny or partially shaded position in well-drained soil.
 Established plants tolerate dry periods The most common method of propagation is from cuttings of semi-mature new growth.
 Although plants may be propagated from seed, it is difficult to obtain.